The Admissions Process

 To get started, visit the Applying for Graduate Admission page, contact the department for information about the program in which you are interested, or review the information on the Department’s website.
 You can find contact information including links to the websites for each program at the Graduate Programs & Application Deadlines page.

-Q. What are the requirements for admission to graduate programs at Berkeley?
+Q. What are the requirements for admission to graduate programs at UC Berkeley?

 The minimum graduate admission requirements are: (1) a bachelor’s degree or recognized equivalent from an accredited institution; (2) a satisfactory scholastic average, usually a minimum grade point average of 3.0 (B) on a 4.0 scale, and (3) sufficient undergraduate training to do graduate work in your chosen field.